ESG (band): Style and influences

 ESG's sound incorporates elements from funk, hip-hop and punk music.
 The group has been described as being "driven by economical drumming, tersely phrased bass, and minimal [...] guitar."
 Lead vocalist Renee Scroggins has cited James Brown as a major influence, in particular when his songs "take it to the bridge"—Scroggins described these instrumental sections as "that giant bass and the drums and letting it rip for that instant [...] so I said, man, if you could just take a song and make it just the bridge, wouldn't that be hot!"

 Renee Scroggins has said that ESG's sound is influenced by the Latin music she and her sisters would hear in the neighbourhood when they were growing up.
 She doesn't define the band as one genre, saying "if I really had to put a label on it, we consider it to be music that makes you dance.".

 Legacy and influence

 LCD Soundsystem's James Murphy, comparing ESG to post-punk band The Fall, said that "both of them do things that are almost impossible to copy.
 They’re irreducible."

 Jennifer Herrema, singer for alternative rock duo Royal Trux, noted the band as an influence on her, calling their music "not just any one thing...it's its own thing."

 Neil Finn, who plays in Crowded House and Fleetwood Mac, was inspired by the "simple and down-home" sound of ESG to form his band Pajama Club, saying that "[ESG] gave us encouragement to be funky, when we really had no right to be."

 David Best, lead singer of Fujiya & Miyagi, cited ESG's minimalism as one of his influences, saying "[i]f there was a blueprint for our group's sound, a large chunk of it would come from ESG."

+Karen O of the Yeah Yeah Yeahs said their first EP "was largely Nick and I trying to be like ESG but with guitar instead of bass."